tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

 In this activity, students will learn the basics of algorithmic trading and its origins, how it is performed, and the skillsets that are required for people   looking to break into the field.

-Go to the slideshow, navigate to [[section X]] and present the following Q&A about algorithmic trading:
+Go to the slideshow, navigate to "Algorithmic Trading: The Basics" and present the following Q&A about algorithmic trading:

 * What is algorithmic trading?